-- more regular and lighter periods - potentially resulting in a decrease in anaemia (iron deficiency) - a decrease in period pain.
+- more regular and lighter periods potentially resulting in a decrease in anaemia (iron deficiency) - a decrease in period pain.

-Some conditions such as pelvic inflammatory disease, ovarian cysts, ectopic pregnancy (where the foetus is carried outside of your womb), lumpy breasts, acne and cancer of the uterus (womb) and ovaries may be less common in women taking the Pill.
+Some conditions such as cancer of the uterus (womb) and ovaries may be less common in women taking the Pill.

-When taken correctly, Microgynon 30 prevents you from becoming pregnant in several ways, including:
+When taken correctly, Microgynon 30 ED prevents you from becoming pregnant in several ways, including: